Lesbos camp filling up as UN warns on migrants' future - France 24

 Many asylum seekers have told AFP that they are wary of entering the new camp, or are doing so out of necessity as they are no longer able to sleep on the street with limited access to food and water.

+"The tents are totally empty, without mattresses, blankets, nothing," one African asylum seeker told the Refugee Support Aegean group.

+"There is no water in the toilets and bathrooms.
+We get food and water once a day," he said in a statement released by the organisation.

-And refugee assistance organisations have complained that they have been given no access to the new camp, leading asylum claimants to attend interviews without legal representation.
+Other groups providing legal advice have complained that they have been given no access to the new camp, leaving asylum claimants to attend interviews without legal representation.

 Greek Prime Minister Kyriakos Mitsotakis on Friday said he had discussed a "new, permanent facility" to be built on Lesbos with European Commission chief Ursula von der Leyen and German Chancellor Angela Merkel via teleconference.